-That’s why you need to pay those private student loans as fast as you can.
-In fact, every spare dollar you have should go to the private student loan company.
+You need to pay those private student loans as quickly as possible.
+Every spare dollar you have should go to the private student loan company.

-Though your credit score and income history may not be sufficient to refinance right away, revisit that option every year.
-For people who qualify, refinancing may lower the interest rate and improve repayment terms.
+Though your credit score and income history may not be sufficient to refinance immediately, revisit that option every year.
+Refinancing may lower the interest rate and improve repayment terms for people who qualify.